 What is Dry Camping?

-It includes boycotting all electronics such as smartphones, laptops, T.Vs, etc. and it excludes any kind of piping for water, hook-ups for electronics of any kind, bathhouses or outhouses, or campground facilities.
+There are different levels of dry camping, but anyone serious will likely boycot all electronics such as smartphones, laptops, TVs, etc. and will likely forego any kind of piping for water, hook-ups for electronics of any kind, bathhouses or outhouses, or campground facilities.

 People who regularly do this either like to find an isolated spot where they are completely surrounded by nature or join other people or communities that like to escape from the hustle and bustle of life.